Semester students

 Alexis Luglio – Current: University of Michigan, pursuing PhD in Materials Science and Engineering, TCNH class of 2023

-Catherine Lee – Current: Employed by Memorial Sloan Kettering, MS public health at NYU, TCNJ class of 2016
+Catherine Lee – Current: City Hope, MS public health at NYU, TCNJ class of 2016

 Jacob Levene – Current: Employed, residency in anesthesiology, UNC-CH, MD Albert Einstein School of Medicine, TCNJ class of 2014